Gepetto/robotpkg/README.txt

 need for several package repositories becomes blatant. robotpkg provides a number of features not available in pkgsrc (and probably not really useful to pkgsrc either).
-The most important feature is to be able to detect ?ystem packages", that are considered as ?xternal software not in robotpkg but usually available on a unix system". pkgsrc has a similar system but much more limited - to a few base packages only.
+The most important feature is to be able to detect "system packages", that are considered as ?xternal software not in robotpkg but usually available on a unix system". pkgsrc has a similar system but much more limited - to a few base packages only.
 This is so because pkgsrc is a full-fledged package system.
 Thus, it aims at being self contained, while